Will & Grace: Home media

-Lions Gate Home Entertainment (under license by NBC Entertainment) has released all eight seasons of Will & Grace on DVD in Region 1, 2, and 4.
+Lions Gate Home Entertainment and NBC Enterprises has released all eight seasons of Will & Grace on DVD in Region 1, 2, and 4.
 The show was re-released and re-packaged on October 3, 2011, on region 2.
 Universal Studios Home Entertainment currently holds the rights to the series in Region 1.
 On August 29, 2017, Universal re-released season 1 of the series on DVD in a 3-disc set.
 The re-release carries over all bonus features from the original Lionsgate release.
 It is unknown whether or not Universal will re-release the rest of the series.
 On June 12, 2018, Universal released season 9 on DVD and made-on-demand Blu-Ray, as Will & Grace: The Revival – Season One in region 1.
 Season 10 was released as Will & Grace: The Revival – Season Two on DVD and made-on-demand Blu-Ray on June 18, 2019.

-In Australia, after the original sets were released, the first reissues were released, with Season 1 & 2 on September 5, 2007, Season 3–5 on October 3, 2007, and Seasons 6–8 on November 21, 2007.
-These releases were then later packaged as 'The Complete Will & Grace Collection' box set which was released on November 19, 2008.
-The second reissue were the entire 8 seasons released in 2011 with updated artwork and then later packed as 'Will & Grace: All 8 Seasons' which was released on November 2, 2012.
-Then in 2014, the entire series were once again reissued, now back to the original artwork the same as the 2007 releases with some minor differences.
-Initially the 'All 8 Seasons' boxset was released with the 2011 reissues, but later editions contained the 2014 reissues.
-On June 13, 2018, another box set was released, 'Will & Grace: All 9 Seasons' which contained the 2014 reissues and the first season of the revival series.
+Finally, on July 7, 2020, Season 11 was released as Will & Grace: The Revival – Season Three: The Farewell Season on DVD only.